rraeyyi/News-popularity-automation/Bus.md

 ## Linear regression models

-In linear regression, we generate a model where we fit betas by minimizing the sum of the squared residuals.
+Linear regression models make sense to explore in this scenario because they describe relationships between predictor and response variables, which is precisely what our goal is.
+In linear regression, we generate a model where we fit betas, our intercept and slope(s), by minimizing the sum of the squared residuals.
+However, in situations such as this where there are many predictors, we do not typically include all predictors in the model in order to prevent overfitting.
 Three of the most common variable selection techniques for linear regression are: hypothesis testing based methods (forward stepwise, backward stepwise, best subset selection), penalization based methods (LASSO, Elastic Net, SCAD), and